manics/omero-oauth/README.rst

 Configuration Examples
 ----------------------

-Example configuration templates are provided for GitHub and ORCID OAuth.
+Example configuration templates are provided.
 Be sure to read the comments in each file before using them.
 After editing an example file you can apply the configuration: